yoki-labs/yoki-monorepo/README.md

 **A video demonstration of the below steps is available [here](https://github.com/Yoki-Labs/yoki/issues/1)**

 -   Clone the repository `git clone https://github.com/Yoki-Labs/yoki.git`
--   Cd in and install the packages `cd yoki && yarn install`
+-   Cd in and install the packages `cd yoki && pnpm install`
--   Generate the Prisma typings `yarn generate`
+-   Generate the Prisma typings `pnpm generate`
 -   Populate the [environment variables in a .env file in the root](#environment-variables)
--   Start the database `yarn dev:db`
+-   Start the database `pnpm dev:db`
--   Run the migrations `yarn migrate:dev`
+-   Run the migrations `pnpm migrate:dev`
 -   And finally, start the bot.
-In the root, run `yarn dev:start` (you can stop everything using `yarn dev:down` (add the -v flag to the end if you want to wipe the database))
+In the root, run `pnpm dev:start` (you can stop everything using `pnpm dev:down` (add the -v flag to the end if you want to wipe the database))

 ## Environment Variables